New Online Course starts Jan 2, 2016

 One month's subscription is $31.
 (No refunds.)
 For a reduced rate of $25/month, you can prepay your sub for three months or more (but keep in mind the hiatus from Nov.
 1- Jan 3.)
 Low-income scholarship subs are available; please honor our intention of making the course accessible to women who are truly low income.
 If you would like to be a Sustainer, sponsoring a low-income subscribe while also contributing toward the Suppressed Histories Archives, you can contribute $50. a month and in thanks, receive a signed poster or print of your choice.

 You can join the course at any time.
 You are not required to sign up for the entire course, but can subscribe month to month, and sign off whenever you want.
-The fall session runs from Sept 1 to Nov 1, and a longer session from Jan through April 2014.
+This session runs from January 2 2017 through May 2015, with occasional breaks.

-The webcasts are live slideshows on your computer screen; I show images and comment on them; you are invited to ask questions or add your comments in real time.
-You can either speak via headset mic (if you have one) or phone-in (VOIP) Or you can type in questions/comments via the webcast interface we use.
-No need to download any software but there are computer system requirements to be able to join the webcast.
+The webcasts are live slideshows on your computer screen; I show images and comment on them; you are invited to ask questions and make comments.
+You can either speak via headset mic or a phone-in interface (VOIP).
+Or you can type in questions/comments via a comments box.
+(Webcast info link for minimum computer system requirements, including DSL will be updated later this year, once I settle on a new and better webcast service.)

 All course webcasts are announced via the Veleda listserv.
-One webcast title will be offered for the fall 2013 session.
-Two or three showings (on that same subject) will be offered to accommodate time zones of all participants.
-(Other non-course webcasts will be offered, by separate one-off subscriptions, and descriptions of these will be linked at the upper left column of this page, once they have been scheduled.)
+Two or three showings (of the same visual presentation) will be offered to accommodate time zones of all participants.
+(Other non-course webcasts will also be offered on other topics, by separate one-off subscriptions.
+Descriptions of these will be linked at Webcast Schedule at the upper left column of this page.)

 When it's time for you to renew, use the Subscription link on this page.
 I'll post it periodically on the listserv.
 Looking forward to having you join us.